 Pregnant women must take into consideration the increased risk of complications such as an increased risk of neonatal death associated with homebirth and the distance from the birth environment to the nearest medical center.
-If there is a complication during labor, delivery or the postpartum period for mother or infant, transport to the medical center will be necessary for medical care and considering that lives are saved in mere minutes it may take too long to get to the hospital from home.
+If there is a complication during labor, delivery or the postpartum period for the mother or infant, a transport to the medical center will be necessary for medical care since it can take too long to get to the hospital from home.
 Birthing too far from supportive medical staff could be dangerous.

 Your birthing choices do not stop after choosing the primary care provider and environment where you will be giving birth.
 Labor can be long for some women and extremely short for others, so you need to establish a birth plan.

-The birth plan can be as vague or detailed as you like, but it should include details about who you want in the delivery room and who you have chosen as your go-to person for childcare (if applicable), bedside support and family/friend contact.
+The birth plan can be as vague or as detailed as you like, but it should include details about who you want in the delivery room and who you have chosen as your go-to person for childcare (if applicable), bedside support, and family/friend contact.